 There's an expectation that elite athletes perform with an edge, a focused aggression that overwhelms their opponents.
 Naomi channels her energy through serenity.
 "When I play within myself, I'm just very calm.
 It's the complete opposite of anger," Naomi said.
 Her tranquility on-court translates to her approach off-court, where she is even-keeled and measured in post-game interviews.
 There is no switch for Naomi; what you see is what you get.
 "I'm 100% myself.
 Everything comes from my heart, and there's no filter," she says.

-"I got to this stage by being myself, and I should keep doing that".
+"I got to this stage by being myself, and I should keep doing that."

 Naomi exists in a space without comparison and challenges the idea that athletes need to be hyper-focused on the result.
 She allows herself to be a part of the process.
 "I don't really think too much about how I want something to happen.
-I kind of let the events unfold", Naomi said.
-By breaking the mould, Naomi is creating her own path to greatness and inspiring the next generation to embrace the unknown and define the future for themselves.
+I kind of let the events unfold," Naomi said.
+By breaking the mold, Naomi is creating her own path to greatness and inspiring the next generation to embrace the unknown and define the future for themselves.